Communications firm supports plans for a 20p-per-hour wage increase

 This year the firm celebrated its’ 20th anniversary and it is now Scotland’s biggest independent specialist in network, telephony and mobile communication solutions.

-Complete the form below to learn how Holyrood Partnership can broadcast your story:
+Complete the form below to learn how Holyrood PR can broadcast your story:

 Private: Brian Lewis